rubyaustralia/rubyconfau-2013-cfp/README.md

 You can add any type of assets to support your proposal inside your folder.
 When a talk gets accepted we will press the lovely green merge button.

+Note: We are allowing 45 minutes for each talk, including time for setup and questions.

 Credit: Kudos to [EuRuKo 2012](https://github.com/euruko2012/call-for-proposals) and [Sapporo RubyKaigi 2012](https://github.com/sprk2012/sprk2012-cfp) for the idea.